Domed city: In fiction

 One of the earliest examples of domed cities in fiction is the city of Vitrea in the anonymously written utopian novel Mrs. Maberly (1836).
 Domed cities appear frequently in underwater environments.
 In Robert Ellis Dudgeon's novel Colymbia (1873), glass domes are used for underwater conversation.
 In William Delisle Hay's novel Three Hundred Years Hence (1881), whole cities are covered by domes beneath the sea.
 Survivors of Atlantis are found living in an underwater glass-domed city in André Laurie's novel Atlantis (1895).
 The same idea is found later in David M. Parry's The Scarlet Empire (1906) and Stanton A Coblentz's The Sunken World (1928).
 In William Gibson's Sprawl trilogy, the namesake of the series is a massive supercity in the USA, stretching from Boston to Atlanta and housed in a series of geodesic domes.

 Authors used domed cities in response to many problems, sometimes to the benefit of the people living in them and sometimes not.
-The problems of air pollution and other environmental destruction are a common motive, particularly in stories of the middle to late 20th century.
-As in the Pure trilogy of books by Julianna Baggott.
+The problems of air pollution and other environmental destruction are a common motive, particularly in stories of the middle to late 20th century, such as the Pure trilogy of books by Julianna Baggott.
 In some works, the domed city represents the last stand of a human race that is either dead or dying.
 The 1976 film Logan's Run shows both of these themes.
 The characters have a comfortable life within a domed city, but the city also serves to control the populace and to ensure that humanity never again outgrows its means.

 The domed city in fiction has been interpreted as a symbolic womb that both nourishes and protects humanity.
 Where other science fiction stories emphasize the vast expanse of the universe, the domed city places limits on its inhabitants, with the subtext that chaos will ensue if they interact with the world outside.

 In some works cities are getting "domed" to quarantine its inhabitants.